hehaijin/ng-keytrap/README.md

 key combos needs to be easy to remember, otherwise it is not quite useful.
 2 keys sequence are supported.

-## no external dependency.
+## No external dependency.

-## same key combo for multiple actions
+## Same key combo for multiple actions
-Of course, only one action will be fired at a time.
+Only one action will be fired at a time.

-## easy dialog support.
+## Easy dialog support.
-when a modal dialog is opened, only accept keys that is for the dialog?
+One common use caes for keyboard shortcut is that when a dialog is opened, Shortcuts on the webpage should not be activated.
+Usually you need to public some logic in the key handle function to detect if dialog is opened.
-Easy, give the hotkey a priority property.
+Here, you can give a priority property to the shortcut.
+The presence of a higher priority will shield all lower priority shortcuts from activated.

 # Usage
 ```
-npm i ng-keyboardshortcut
+npm i ng-keytrap
 ```

 ```